publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch1/m__us_usc_t7_s15b.md

             (A) __Compliance with subsection (f)__

-                Comply with all the terms and conditions of subsection (f) of this section not inconsistent with this subsection; and
+                Comply with all the terms and conditions of subsection (f) not inconsistent with this subsection; and

             (B) __Provision for contingent specific performance__